AI4Finance-Foundation/RLSolver/helloworld/maxcut/readme.md

 5 2  # node 5 in set 2

-If using gurobi, more files will be generated, e.g., result.lp, result.mps for easy check.
+If using gurobi, more files will be generated (e.g., result.lp and result.mps) for easy check.

 ## Experiment Results

 In the following experiments, we use GPU during training by default.

-Synthetic data at sparsity = 0.5
+Synthetic data at density = 0.5

 Average over 30 runs.